vmware-archive/isv-portal/docs/cf-concepts.md

 <a name="nozzles"></a>
 ## Nozzles
-Cloud Foundry's logging system, loggregator, has a feature called firehose.
+Cloud Foundry's logging system, Loggregator, has a feature called firehose.
 The firehose includes the combined stream of logs from all apps, plus metrics data from CF components, and is intended to be used by operators and administrators.